OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 {% endalert %}

-On a related note, if you spawn a function that returns a value, be sure to declare the receiver variable before the `cilk_scope` block that uses it.
-Otherwise, the receiver variable won't be defined outside the `cilk_scope` block (which is where it is assigned its value).
+On a related note, if you spawn a function that returns a value, be sure to declare the variable which will receive the returned value before the `cilk_scope` block that uses it.
+Otherwise, that variable won't be defined outside the `cilk_scope` block (which is where its value is assigned).

 {% alert "danger" %}